 Time Dynamic Units When an axis is labeled with a unit that exactly matches one of the time units, (ys, zs, as, fs, ps, ns, us, ms, s, min, hr, day, wk, mo, yr), the display logic keeps the magnitude as small as possible:

-- First Wavefront normalizes the underlying data to seconds.
+- First we normalize the underlying data to seconds.

 - Then we display the data: